 Youth Appreciation Day

 Youth Appreciation Day is an annual event that is held in June.
 This event recognizes all the youth in town that have utilized their time and energy to help out and volunteer in the NAYRS community.
 This includes all the kids who lend a hand at the Youth Center as well as the high schoolers who participate in our volunteer programs.
 The evening is filled with awards, gifts, wise words from a guest speaker, and a cookout.
-Also at this event, 2-4 graduating seniors are acknowledged for receiving college scholarships funds from JNHYC, Inc. 2018 Youth Appreciation Day will be held on Wednesday 5/30, and invitations to our youth volunteers have been sent out!
+Also at this event, 2-4 graduating seniors are acknowledged for receiving college scholarships funds from JNHYC, Inc.

 Summer Kickoff Party